mruhlin/aggregator/README.md

 ## Persistence
 We want the system to be fault-tolerant, so we should add a persistence layer.
 Depending on future requirements we could store the data in a relational database, but the current use case lends itself to a redis server.
 We could rewrite the app to use an in-memory Redis instance, then enable persistence on that instance easily enough.

+## CI/CD Pipelines
+No project should go to production without it.
+We should add a CI/CD pipeline and prevent pull requests from merging unless all tests pass with 100% coverage.
+Due to time constraints, the project has a representative set of tests and coverage is not considered.

 ## API Documentation
 Given more time, we should use OpenAPI to document the API endpoints instead of just a readme.